alexander-pastukhov/writing-games-with-python-and-psychopy/docs/05-guess-the-number-ai.md

 :::

 ## Ordnung muss sein!{#keep-imports-tidy}
 So far, you only imported one library at most.
 However, as Python is highly modular, it is very common to have many imports in a single file.
 There are several rules that make it easier to track the imports.
 When you import libraries, all import statements should be at the top of your file and you should avoid putting them in random order.
-The recommended order is 1) system libraries, like `os` or `random`; 2) third-party libraries, like `psychopy`; 3) your project modules .
+The recommended order is 1) system libraries, like `os` or `random`; 2) third-party libraries, like `psychopy`; 3) your project modules.
 And, within each section you should put the libraries _alphabetically_, so
 ```python
 import os
 import random